New DVD and Blu-ray Releases for the Week of August 10

 Finding You

-photo for Finding You After an ill-fated audition at a prestigious New York music conservatory, violinist Finley Sinclair (Rose Reid) travels to an Irish coastal village to begin her semester studying abroad.
+After an ill-fated audition at a prestigious New York music conservatory, violinist Finley Sinclair (Rose Reid) travels to an Irish coastal village to begin her semester studying abroad.
 At the B&B run by her host family she encounters gregarious and persistent heartthrob movie star Beckett Rush (Jedidiah Goodacre), who is there to film another installment of his medieval fantasy-adventure franchise.
 As romance sparks between the unlikely pair, Beckett ignites a journey of discovery for Finley that transforms her heart, her music, and her outlook on life.
 In turn, Finley emboldens Beckett to reach beyond his teen-idol image and pursue his true passion.
 Based on the young-adult novel.
 Vitals: Director: Brian Baugh.
 Stars: Katherine McNamara, Jedidiah Goodacre, Vanessa Redgrave, Rose Reid, Tom Everett Scott.
 2021, CC, MPAA rating: PG, 115 min., Romantic Drama, US box office gross: $2.748 million, worldwide $3.308 million, Lionsgate.
 Formats: DVD, Blu-ray/DVD Combo, VOD, Digital.
 Extras: “A Look at Finding You,” image gallery, theatrical trailer.
-2 stars

 Profile

-(2021) photo for Profile Follows an undercover British journalist on her quest to bait and expose a terrorist recruiter through social media, while trying not to be sucked in by her recruiter and lured into becoming a militant extremist herself.
+(2021) Follows an undercover British journalist on her quest to bait and expose a terrorist recruiter through social media, while trying not to be sucked in by her recruiter and lured into becoming a militant extremist herself.
 The unconventional thriller plays out entirely on a computer screen in the screen life format.
 Vitals: Director: Timur Bekmambetov.
 Stars: Valene Kane, Shazad Latif, Christine Adams, Amir Rahimzadeh, Morgan Watkins.
 2021, CC, MPAA rating: R, 106 min., Mystery Thriller, US box office gross: $1.744 million, worldwide $1.763 million, Universal.
 Formats: DVD, Blu-ray, VOD, Digital.
 Read more here.
-2 stars

 Queen Bees

-photo for Queen Bees (2021) Helen is forced by her daughter to move into the Pine Grove Retirement Community after she locks herself out of her house while a fire rages in the kitchen.
+(2021) Helen is forced by her daughter to move into the Pine Grove Retirement Community after she locks herself out of her house while a fire rages in the kitchen.
 At first, Helen is reluctant to stay there, but eventually is invited into the social circle of the Queen Bees: a group of women (and a few men) who rule the social scene like the popular kids in high school.
 Eventually, Helen comes into her own as she builds new friendships and even finds romance with a fellow resident named Dan.
 Vitals: Director: Michael Lembeck.
 Stars: Ellen Burstyn, Jane Curtin, Loretta Devine, Ann-Margret, Christopher Lloyd, James Caan, Alec Mapa, French Stewart, Matthew Barnes.
 2021, CC, MPAA rating: PG-13, 100 min., Comedy, US box office gross: $1.895 million, worldwide $1.895 million, Gravitas Ventures.
 Formats: DVD, VOD, Digital.
-2 stars

 This Week’s Best Bet:

 If you could choose only one memory to hold on to for eternity, what would it be?
-That’s the question at the heart of Hirokazu Kore-eda’s revelatory international breakthrough “After Life” (1998 — Japan), a bittersweet fantasia in which the recently deceased find themselves in a limbo realm where photo for After Life they must select a single cherished moment from their life to be recreated on film for them to take into the next world.
+That’s the question at the heart of Hirokazu Kore-eda’s revelatory international breakthrough “After Life” (1998 — Japan), a bittersweet fantasia in which the recently deceased find themselves in a limbo realm where they must select a single cherished moment from their life to be recreated on film for them to take into the next world.
 “After Life’s” high-concept premise is grounded in Kore-eda’s documentary-like approach to the material, which he shaped through interviews with hundreds of Japanese citizens.
 What emerges is a panoramic vision of the human experience — its ephemeral joys and lingering regrets — and a quietly profound meditation on memory, our interconnectedness, and the amberlike power of cinema to freeze time.
 On DVD, Blu-ray, with new 2K restoration, approved by writer-director Hirokazu Kore-eda, with uncompressed monaural soundtrack on the Blu-ray.
 From The Criterion Collection.

 From TV to Disc: